AmericanAirlines/Ticket-Counter/README.md

   - Under '_Scopes_' --> '_Bot Token Scopes_' click `Add an OAuth Scope` and add the following scope:
     - `chat:write`
     - `chat:write.public`
+- Using the sidebar, navigate to "_Event Subscriptions_" enable them
+  - Under "_Subscribe to bot Events_", add the `message.channels` scope
-- Using the sidebar, navigate to the "_App Home_"
+- Using the sidebar, navigate to "_App Home_"
-  - Scroll to "_Your App's Presence in Slack" and click "_Edit_" next to "_App Display Name_" (e.g., using `Ticketing Bot` for the name and `Ticket-Counter` for the username is recommended)
+  - Scroll to "_Your App's Presence in Slack" and click "_Edit_" next to "_App Display Name_" (e.g., using `Ticket Counter` for the name and `Ticket-Counter` for the username is recommended)
   - We also recommend enabling "Always Show My Bot as Online"
   - Finally, in the _Show Tabs_ section, disable the _Messages Tab_
-- Using the sidebar, navigate to the "_Basic Information_", scroll down, copy the `Signing Secret` value and use it to replace the `SLACK_SIGNING_SECRET` value in your `.env`
+- Using the sidebar, navigate to "_Basic Information_", scroll down, copy the `Signing Secret` value and use it to replace the `SLACK_SIGNING_SECRET` value in your `.env`
-- Using the sidebar, navigate to the "_Install App_" and click "Reinstall App"
+- Using the sidebar, navigate to "_Install App_" and click "Reinstall App"
   - Once finished, copy the `Bot User OAuth Access Token` value and use it to replace the `SLACK_TOKEN` value in your `.env`

 Once the above steps are finished, you'll need to connect your Slack app to your app running locally.
 Follow the steps in the [Starting the App](#starting-the-app) section below.
 After the app is running, you can use [`ngrok`](https://ngrok.com) to create a publicly accessible URL.
 Copy that URL and head back to your app's settings: